Arushi2798/WEB/README.md

-# this is my solutions
+# ROSALIND Problem Solution
-This repo contains my solutions for problems given in ROSALIND website.
+This repo contains my solutions for problems given on ROSALIND website.
 The programming language used is Python